Shincheonji Church of Jesus: Seasons and festivals

 Shincheonji has four official seasons throughout the year.
-Excluding the Founding Anniversary, these seasons are related to religious observances in the Old Testament, and are typically observed on the dates recorded.
+Excluding the Founding Anniversary, these seasons are related to religious observances in the Old Testament and are typically observed on dates recorded.

 Founding Anniversary (March 14)

 This day commemorates the date when Lee Man-hee, titled chairman, founded Shincheonji.

 Passover (January 14)

 Passover is observed on January 14.
-The origin of Passover for Christians and Jews generally lies in events (often considered legendary) reported in Exodus 12:1-14, Leviticus 23:5, when God judged Egypt with Ten Plagues through Moses and delivered the Israelites, from slavery in Egypt.
+The origin of Passover for Christians and Jews generally lies in events (often considered legendary) reported in Exodus 12:1-14, Leviticus 23:5, when God judged Egypt with the Ten Plagues through Moses and delivered the Israelites from slavery in Egypt.
 The Passover observed by Shincheonji is more focused on the promise made by Jesus reported in Luke 22:14-20 and Matthew 26:17-29.
-It is a festival of thanksgiving to God for guiding them through the revealed Word (the blood and flesh of Jesus) and for leading them out of spiritual Babylon (death) to spiritual Zion (God's Kingdom and Shincheonji), which is the path to life (Revelation 16:12, 17:14, 18:4).
+It is a festival of thanksgiving to God for guiding them through the revealed Word (the blood and flesh of Jesus) and for leading them out of spiritual Babylon (death) to spiritual Zion (God's Kingdom and Shincheonji), which is the life path (Revelation 16:12, 17:14, 18:4).